HerrEmil/Devember-2015/README.md

 ## Prerequisites

-To run checks in Internet Explorer, flash needs to be disabled to force HTML fallback.
+To run checks in Internet Explorer or Edge, flash needs to be manually disabled first.